 ... and he was adorable and cute and cuddly and flirted with me.
 Nothing unusual about any of that.
 It was what I realized about myself that was somewhat unusual.

 I haven't held a baby in at least 15 years.
 Now... some of that is just because I'm not around them very often.
-My adult daughter isn't planning to have kids; none of my nieces or nephews have decided to go that route just yet; and I recently moved and so I don't have any friends nearby who have grandchildren.
-The church I go to is made up of mostly older adults and we rarely have babies there.
+My adult daughter isn't planning to have kids; none of my nieces or nephews have gone that route just yet; and I recently moved and so I don't have any friends nearby who have grandchildren.
+The church I attend is made up of mostly older adults and we rarely have babies there.
 So I'm just not exposed to them very much.

 But even if I did have them around, I know I wouldn't be holding them unless necessary (like someone just handing me their baby so that they can do something).